Socket Functions

 $socket The socket on which to configure the timeout for read operations.
 Must be a TCP client socket.

 $timeout The maximum number of milliseconds to wait for a read operation to succeed.
+You should set this timeout to a reasonable value based on your network setup.
 A value of zero represents an infinite timeout.
+Setting the timeout to infinite is not recommended and could result in data read operations blocking forever.

 function SocketSetDataWriteTimeout($socket as handle, $timeout as integer)